heremaps/xyz-documentation/docs/cli/basic-features.md

 `-a, --assign`         lists a sample of properties, allowing you to assign fields to be selected as tags and Feature IDs

-`-o, --override`       override default property hash feature ID generation and use existing GeoJSON feature IDs
+`-o, --override`       override existing GeoJSON feature IDs and generate unique IDs using the property hash function

 `-d, --delimiter [,]`  an alternate delimiter used in CSV (default: ",")